NapojTH/Covid-19-and-Vaccine-Center-in-Melbourne/README.md

-# Covid-19-and-Vaccine-Center-in-Melbourne
+# Covid-19-and-Vaccine-Central-in-Victoria

-The following tasks include an integration and reshaping of the Covid-19 cases and trips toward the vaccine central in Melbourne data from various sources (PDF of LGA list, xml and json file of individual location, shp.file containing suburb, txt file containing trip information and Covid-19 cases from https://covidlive.com.au/).
+The following tasks include an integration and reshaping of the Covid-19 cases and trips toward the vaccine central in Victoria data from various sources (PDF of LGA list, xml and json file of individual location, shp.file containing suburb, txt file containing trip information and Covid-19 cases from https://covidlive.com.au/).
 (More detail available in Jupyter Notebook file)

 ## Summary